RinatMambetov/RinatMambetov/README.md

 I have a variety of interests:

-* 💻  network technology
-* 🚔  information security
+- 💻 java developer
-* 📖  tutor (programming for children)
+- 📖 tutor (programming for children)
-* 🌎  languages & travelling
+- 🌎 languages & travelling
-* 🏃🏻‍♂️  running & hiking
+- 🏃🏻‍♂️ running & hiking
-* 📸  photographer
-* 📝  artist
-* ♟  chess player
-* 🧘🏼‍♂️  yoga
+- 🧘🏼‍♂️ yoga
-* 👨‍👩‍👧‍👦  father
+- 👨‍👩‍👧‍👦 father

 ... always learning something new 🤓